What are Email Surveys?

 Email Surveys is defined as one of the most efficient data collection methods used to collect quantitative data via email.
 Email surveys are based on a simple concept: you can embed hyperlinks in an email’s HTML code.
 This way you can send a survey in an email, and the hyperlinks are responses.

 Quite useful for collecting feedback from users and customers, right?
-Let’s begin with email surveys advantages and disadvantages to give you a general overview if they might be the solution you are looking for.
+Let’s begin with the email survey types to give you a general overview if they might be the possible solution you are looking for.